 TBMH 5404 Scientific Logic and Analysis (1 credit)

-Critical evaluation and discussion of primary research studies in the biomedical, translational, and health sciences.
-Analysis of contemporary research problems and controversies, research design and methodology, and interdisciplinary approaches in translational biology, medicine, and health research.
-Standards for effective data presentation and peer-review.
+Critical evaluation and discussion of primary health science and biomedical, research studies across the translational spectrum.
+Analysis of contemporary research problems and controversies, research design and methodology, and interdisciplinary approaches in translational science.
+Practicial experience with effective data presentation and peer-review.

 Comprehensive survey of brain and cognitive neuroscience across scales: normal function, pathology, therapeutics, and social and economic conditions.